Herpes simplex encephalitis: Treatment

 Herpesviral encephalitis can be treated with high-dose intravenous acyclovir, which should be infused 10 mg/kg (adult) over 1 hour to avoid kidney failure.
+In cases where the HSV is resistant to acyclovir, the addition of foscarnet may be considered for off-label use.
 Without treatment, HSE results in rapid death in approximately 70% of cases; survivors suffer severe neurological damage.
 When treated, HSE is still fatal in one-third of cases, and causes serious long-term neurological damage in over half of survivors.
 Twenty percent of treated patients recover with minor damage.
 Only a small population of untreated survivors (2.5%) regain completely normal brain function.
 Many amnesic cases in the scientific literature have etiologies involving HSE.

 Earlier treatment (within 48 hours of symptom onset) improves the chances of a good recovery.
 Rarely, treated individuals can have relapse of infection weeks to months later.
 There is evidence that aberrant inflammation triggered by herpes simplex can result in granulomatous inflammation in the brain, which responds to steroids.
 While the herpes virus can be spread, encephalitis itself is not infectious.
 Other viruses can cause similar symptoms of encephalitis, though usually milder (Herpesvirus 6, varicella zoster virus, Epstein-Barr, cytomegalovirus, coxsackievirus, etc.).